 For example, if a wife is trying to convince her husband to turn his music down, she might criticize him for playing the Rolling Stones too loudly.
 The husband responds, “You just hate my music, that’s what this is about.”
 The woman’s mistake here is that she made an argument about choice (turning music down) into an argument over values (whether the Rolling Stones are good or bad).

-In an argument like this, it can help to focus on the present, or choice.
-So instead of focusing on the present, or the merits of the music, the woman could focus on the future.
+In an argument like this, it helps to focus on the future, not the present.
 She could say something like, “Would it be okay if I turned it down or we listen to something else?”
 This keeps the argument to choice, which will allow for a resolution.

 Lesson 3: Figure out the shortcomings of your opponent’s argument to use to your advantage.